 - Another company-owned truck, such as a plumbing or electrical vehicle.

 Liability differs significantly in a case where the truck driver is working for a company than in a case where an individual is driving the vehicle for their own benefit.
 When the driver is the employee of a company—which is the most common scenario—the company is likely the liable party we will pursue a claim against.

 This is possible because of a legal doctrine called vicarious liability.
 Under this doctrine, a corporation is liable for any negligence its employees commit while on the clock.
 This includes the drivers of company vehicles, such as truck drivers, dump truck drivers, wrecker drivers, and drivers of other large vans or work trucks.

-How Will a Truck Accident Lawyer Prove the Driver Caused My Crash?
+How Will A Truck Accident Lawyer Prove The Driver Caused My Accident?

 We do this for every car accident case we handle, but gaining access to much of the evidence in a truck accident case is more difficult.
 This is because truck operators—no matter if they are individuals or trucking companies—have to collect a lot of data and keep strict records to show they meet federal and state regulations.
 This includes rest logs, maintenance and other safety logs, and other documents.
 This creates a lot of evidence we can use to bolster the case against the driver and trucking company.
 This evidence often includes:

 - The driver’s logs;

 - Data from the truck computer;

 - Results from the post-accident drug and alcohol tests, if thedriver was intoxicated;

 Of course, the trucking company has no interest in handing this information over to us.
 Instead, we have to take action as soon as possible after the accident to demand it preserves this vital information.
 We send a spoliation notice, informing the company of our intent to file a claim and of the legal obligation to protect this evidence.